Lance Franklin finished his career in 2023 as one of the greatest players of all time. Photo: WAYNE LUDBEY

 Whichever way you look at it, Hawthorn hit this draft out of the park.
 Roughead and Lewis featured in four flags, Gibson in three, Franklin in two and Young in one.

 Franklin takes top spot easily upon revision.
-He’s already one of the greatest players of all time, is a future Hall of Famer, and would be in serious contention for official Legend status further down the track.
+He is one of the greatest players of all time, is a future Hall of Famer, and is guaranteed to earn Legend status further down the track after becoming just the sixth player in league history to crack 1000 goals.

-There have been few players, if any, in the 123 seasons of the VFL/AFL quite like Franklin.
-Tall, athletic, skilful and quick – the 32-year-old has been a devastating force to be reckoned with for the majority of his 15-year career.
+There have been few players, if any, in the competition’s 128-year history quite like Franklin.
+Tall, athletic, skilful and quick – the key forward was a devastating force to be reckoned with for the majority of his 19-year career.

-Now at the Swans, he has come close to adding to his two flags, but instead featured in another couple of grand final losses to go with his 2012 heartbreak at the Hawks.
+Spent his final nine years at the Swans, and came close to adding to his two flags, but instead featured in three more grand final losses to go with his 2012 heartbreak at the Hawks.

 Franklin is the only player since the great Tony Lockett to boot 100 goals during the home-and-away season.
-When you consider how notoriously inaccurate he is capable of being (he’s also kicked 677 behinds), it’s amazing to think how quickly he might have reached four figures had he kicked a little straighter.
+When one considers how notoriously inaccurate he was capable of being (he also kicked 742 behinds), he could easily have reached four figures earlier than Round 2, 2022 had he kicked a little straighter.

 Roughead stays put at No.2 on the list, and to produce the career he did after enduring so many hardships, most notably a cancer battle, is a true testament to what a champion he is.